Hexen: Beyond Heretic: Gameplay

 A new series feature introduced in Hexen is the choice of three character classes.
 Players may choose to play as a fighter (Baratus), a cleric (Parias), or a mage (Daedolon).
 Each character has unique weapons and physical characteristics, lending an additional degree of variety and replay value to the game.
 The Fighter relies mainly on close-quarters physical attacks with weapons both mundane and magical in nature, and is tougher and faster than the other characters.
 The Mage uses an assortment of long-range spells, whose reach is counterbalanced by the fact that he is the most fragile and slowest moving of the classes.
 The Cleric arms himself with a combination of both melee and ranged capabilities, being a middle ground of sorts between the other two classes.
 Additionally, certain items, such as the flechette (poison gas bomb), behave differently when collected and used by each of the classes, functioning in a manner better suiting their varying approach to combat.

 Hexen introduces "hub" levels to the series, wherein the player can travel back and forth between central hub levels and connected side levels.
 This is done in order to solve larger-scale puzzles that require a series of items or switches to be used.
 The player must traverse through a hub in order to advance to the next hub.

-The inventory system returns from Heretic with several new items, such as the "Disc of Repulsion", which pushes enemies away from the player, and the "Icon of the Defender", which provides invincibility to each class in a different manner.
+The inventory system returns from Heretic with several new items, such as the "Disc of Repulsion", which pushes enemies and projectiles away from the player, and the "Icon of the Defender", which provides invincibility to each class in a different manner.

 Development

 Like Heretic, Hexen was developed on NeXTSTEP.
-Hexen uses a modified version of the Doom engine, which allows looking up and down, network play with up to eight players, and the choice of three character classes.
+Hexen uses a modified version of the Doom engine, which allows jumping, looking up and down, network play with up to eight players and the choice of three character classes.
 It also popularized the "hub system" of level progression in the genre of first-person shooter games.
 Unlike previous games, which had relied purely on General MIDI for music, Hexen is also able to play tracks from a CD.
 The game's own CD contained a soundtrack in an audio format that was exactly the same as the MIDI soundtrack, but played through a high-quality sound module.
 However, the most significant improvement was the addition of wall translation, rotation, and level scripting.

+The Macintosh version of the game was developed by Presage Software.